ardatan/graphql-tools/.changeset/silent-comics-tell.md

 '@graphql-tools/schema': major
 ---

+BREAKING CHANGE
-BREAKING(schema) - remove allowUndefinedResolve option, buildSchemaFromTypeDefinitions and use buildSchema instead
+- No longer exports `buildSchemaFromTypeDefinitions`, use `buildSchema` from `graphql-js` instead
+- Remove `allowUndefinedResolve` option in `makeExecutableSchema` because GraphQL Schema itself does this checking